 Aesthetic.
 The HD 598 is maroon and ivory while the HD 600 has a speckled blue finish.

 The HD 598’s mid-range is considered their bread and butter.
-The HD 600 has somewhat of a recessed mid-range that is lacking to some.
-To others, it’s extremely natural however.
+The HD 600 has somewhat of a forward mid-range around 3k that is irritating to many including myself.

 The HD 598 is an overall more fun headphone, while the HD 600 is more analytical and better suited for critical listening

-The sound-stage on the HD 600 is more accurate than the HD 598, although the HD 598’s sound-stage is larger, has more depth, and feels more “alive”.
+The Soundstage on the HD 600 is more narrow than the HD 598.
+The HD 598’s Soundstage is larger, has more depth, and feels more “alive”.
 I would say clarity and resolution are better on the 600 though.

 The HD 600’s build quality is a bit better than the HD 598’s, which are lighter and have a more plastic feel to them.

-The HD 600 has a more open sound, and there’s also more room in the ear-cups for those Ross Perot ears. 😛
+The HD 600 has a more open sound, and there’s also more room in the ear-cups for your Ross Perot ears. 😛

-The HD 600 seems to be better in most categories, but the 598 edges it somewhat as far as the sound-stage coming to life, as well as doing better with a wider variety of musical genre.
-The HD 598 lacks refinement, but is said to be an overall more enjoyable headphone than the more neutral, and darker HD 600.
+The HD 600 seems to be better in most categories, but the 598 edges it somewhat as far as the Soundstage coming to life, as well as doing better with a wider variety of musical genres.
+The HD 598 lacks refinement, and is more laid back and relaxed sounding than the more clinical HD 600.